shacker/tristano/readme.md

 Tristano is not intended to be installed as a reusable Django app.
 Instead, start a new project with it, rename, remove the git history, add it to a new repo, and start tweaking.

-postgres is assumed, but season to taste.
+postgres and a clean virtualenv are assumed, but season to taste.

 # Installing